alexkuzmik/pytest-deepassert/README.md

 ## 📊 Comparison with Standard Assertions

-> **TL;DR**: Standard pytest assertions work great for simple cases, but `pytest-deepassert` provides enhanced clarity for complex data structures.
+> **TL;DR**: Standard pytest assertions work great for simple cases, but their string comparison reports are not optimized for complex data structures and utility comparator objects.
+That's where `pytest-deepassert` shines.

 ### Example 1: Complex Dictionary Comparison